How to Set Up a Corporate Makerspace

 Headsets, glasses, and hardware for exploring augmented and virtual reality experiences

 The exact inventory depends on your innovation agenda.
 As Innovation Mode 2.0 notes, the list evolves rapidly in response to new initiatives, business priorities, and technology releases.
-There should be a straightforward method for the innovation community to request new devices or equipment, accompanied by a prompt approval process.
+There should be a straightforward method for the innovation community to request new devices, with a prompt approval process.

 The Makerspace as a Knowledge Hub

-As Innovation Mode 2.0 describes, the makerspace can be enhanced beyond a purpose-specific room by incorporating a digital layer, fostering an active community, and offering a rich educational program — becoming a knowledge hub, a technology provider, and a platform for community-driven innovation.
+As Innovation Mode 2.0 describes, the makerspace can be enhanced beyond a purpose-specific room by incorporating a digital layer, fostering an active community, and offering an educational program — becoming a knowledge hub, a technology provider, and a platform for community-driven innovation.

 Accessible & Self-Service

-Individuals should feel free to walk in at any time without booking the space or requesting permission.
+People should feel free to walk in at any time without booking or requesting permission.
 Apart from advanced equipment, the makerspace should be intuitive — smart signage and QR codes on devices point to help content, examples, and recommended use cases.
 The goal is to lower every barrier to experimentation.

 Strong Brand & Identity